JohanBendz/com.lidl/README.md

 ##### Attributions
 * Support for and information regarding Christmas Lights by Martijn Aben (escabe.org)
+* Jurgen Heine for the help with color issues on RGB lights
 * Christmas tree icon by Stanislav Levin from the Noun Project